cucumber-attic/cucumber-ruby-tcl/README.md

     bundle install

-Add a file to Cucumber's load path, like `features/support/env.rb` that has the following line:
+In a file in Cucumber's load path, like `features/support/env.rb`, add the following line:

     require 'cucumber/tcl'